 From Zambia

-Salesian Missions makes clean water projects a priority.
-NEW ROCHELLE, NY (March 22, 2023) Salesian Missions, the U.S. development arm of the Salesians of Don Bosco, joins humanitarian organizations and countries around the globe
+‘Clean Water Initiative’ makes building wells and supplying clean water a top priority.
+NEW ROCHELLE, NY (March 22, 2025) Salesian Missions, the U.S. development arm of the Salesians of Don Bosco, joins humanitarian organizati

-Salesian missionaries establish vital primary, secondary and vocational schools in impoverished areas.
-NEW ROCHELLE, NY (Sept.
-8, 2022) Salesian Missions, the U.S. development arm of the Salesians of Don Bosco, joins humanitarian
+Salesians installing solar panels, providing clean water access.
+NEW ROCHELLE, NY (June 5, 2024) Salesian Missions, the U.S. development arm of the Salesians of Don Bosco, joins humanitarian organizations and the international com

 Salesian Missions includes agriculture in its vocational training programs – to ensure that youth of Rwanda learn better agricultural practices as well as keep the school self-sustaining in the face of the country’s food shortages.